DecentraLabsCom/Smart-Contract-Specifications/README.md

 ## ⚙️ Functional Requirements

-Below, each implemented function is listed
+Below, each implemented function is listed.
 ## ProviderFacet:

 - **initialize**: Sets up the initial contract state and assigns admin roles